newwayland/blog/content/post/job-guarantee-jobs-for-the-people.md

 ---
 title: "Job Guarantee: Jobs for the People"
-description: "How the Job Guarantee solves the matching problem"
+summary: "How the Job Guarantee solves the matching problem"
 date: 2016-12-03T19:07:44Z
 tags: [mmt, jg, archive]